Edward Thomas (poet): War service

-Thomas enlisted in the Artists Rifles in July 1915, despite being a mature married man who could have avoided enlisting.
+Thomas enlisted in the Artists Rifles on 19 July 1915 (Artists Rifles enrolment book), despite being a mature married man who could have avoided enlisting.
 He was unintentionally influenced in this decision by his friend Frost, who had returned to the U.S. but sent Thomas an advance copy of "The Road Not Taken".
-The poem was intended by Frost as a gentle mocking of indecision, particularly the indecision that Thomas had shown on their many walks together; however, most took the poem more seriously than Frost intended, and Thomas similarly took it seriously and personally, and it provided the last straw in Thomas's decision to enlist.
+The poem was intended by Frost as a gentle mocking of indecision, particularly the indecision that Thomas had shown on their many walks together; however, most took the poem more seriously than Frost intended.
+Thomas similarly took it seriously and personally; literary scholar Matthew Hollis, who wrote an award-winning biography of Thomas, has posited that it provided the last straw in Thomas's decision to enlist.

 Thomas's training was at a temporary army camp at High Beach in Epping Forest.
 Despite the squalid conditions in the camp, he enjoyed the forest and in the following year moved with his family to a nearby cottage.
 One of his last poems, "Out in the dark", was written at High Beach at Christmas 1916.

 Thomas was promoted to corporal, and in November 1916 was commissioned into the Royal Garrison Artillery as a second lieutenant.
 He was killed in action soon after he arrived in France at Arras on Easter Monday, 9 April 1917.
 To spare the feelings of his widow Helen, she was told the fiction of a "bloodless death" i.e. that Thomas was killed by the concussive blast wave of one of the last shells fired as he stood to light his pipe and that there was no mark on his body.
 However, a letter from his commanding officer Franklin Lushington written in 1936 (and discovered many years later in an American archive) states that in reality the cause of Thomas's death was being "shot clean through the chest".
 W. H. Davies was devastated by the death and his commemorative poem "Killed in Action (Edward Thomas)" was included in Davies's 1918 collection "Raptures".

 Thomas is buried in the Commonwealth War Graves Cemetery at Agny in France (Row C, Grave 43).